Enable anonymous grading

 These settings and features work with anonymous grading:

-- Due date: When a due date passes, anonymous grading remains in effect.
+- Due date.
+When a due date passes, anonymous grading remains in effect.

-- Multiple attempts
+- Multiple attempts.

-- Add time limit
+- Add a time limit.

-- Add grading rubric
+- Add grading rubric.

-- Align with goals
+- Align with goals.

 Settings not compatible with anonymous grading